 Confused Commuter,

-You’ve already done something important — you noticed your own reaction.
+You have already done something important — you noticed your own reaction.
 That awareness is the first crack of light in the door between fear and control.
-What you experienced — freezing, appeasing, or submitting — is completely human.
-The key is learning how to turn those automatic instincts into deliberate, controlled actions when handling aggressive strangers.
+What you experienced — freezing, appeasing, or submitting to an aggressive stranger — is completely human.
+It is known as the “Fawn” response, a survival mechanism as old as “Fight” or “Flight.”

 1. Acknowledge — Name What’s Happening Inside You

-“My chest is tight.
+Take one slow breath and internally state: “My chest is tight.
 My hands are shaking.
 I’m scared — and that’s okay.”

 2. Evaluate for Options — Awareness Creates Control